 There’s also a programmable Smart Key on the left side of the phone to launch shortcuts or toggle settings, as well as a built-in IR blaster, meaning the TCL 10 Pro can double as your TV remote.
 The latter is a handy feature I wish more phone makers would bring back.

 On the other end of the complexity spectrum is Super Bluetooth — a feature that allows the 10 Pro to play audio concurrently on up to four separate Bluetooth devices.
-In theory, this feature sounds great in theory, as it saves you from having to daisy chain multiple identical speakers to play music across a large space.
+In theory, this feature sounds great, as it saves you from having to daisy chain multiple identical speakers to play music across a large space.

 Unfortunately, though, the execution is lacking.
 No matter how many times I tried, I couldn’t get the audio synchronization setup tool to work properly between my UE Boom and Google Home Mini.
 Sound still lined up reasonably well most of the time, but occasionally fell out of sync by a beat, or was paused when one of the speakers would drop connection entirely.
 I applaud TCL’s attempt to improve Bluetooth, but it’s such a frustrating technology to begin with, I’m not surprised the implementation is far from perfect.

 TCL promises at least one major Android version upgrade for the 10 Pro, which isn’t encouraging but also, unfortunately, is the status quo for cheap Android phones.
 Google supports all its Pixel devices with three years of updates, while you can expect even more than that from Apple for the new iPhone SE.